Kirkham, New South Wales: History

 The area now known as Kirkham was originally home to the Muringong, southernmost of the Darug people.
 In 1805 John Macarthur established his property at Camden where he raised merino sheep.
 In 1810, explorer John Oxley was granted 600 acre nearby, which he named Kirkham.

 Kirkham has figured prominently in the 2013 - 2018 TV series A Place to Call Home.
 The fictional house known as Ash Park is actually a property called Camelot, which is situated on Oxley's old property at Kirkham.
 Oxley's original home was called Kirkham, after his birthplace in Yorkshire.
 The stables are all that remain.

 Camelot was designed by the Canadian-born architect John Horbury Hunt for James White, New South Wales politician and great-uncle of Patrick White.
 It was built circa 1888, on the site of Oxley's old Kirkham Mill, and partly on its foundations.
 It was originally called Kirkham.
 The name was changed to Camelot by a new owner, Frances Faithful-Anderson, in 1900.
-When she saw the house, she was reminded of lines in Tennyson's poem The Lady of Shallot, which make a reference to Camelot.
+When she saw the house, she was reminded of lines in Tennyson's poem "The Lady of Shalott", which make a reference to Camelot.
 The house is heritage-listed at the state and federal level.